codingogre/logstash-filter-decode_json_winevents/README.md

 ## Documentation

-This plugin will decode Wazuh Events that are formatted as JSON.
+This plugin will decode Windows Events that are formatted as JSON.
 The output of the filter will conform to the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/index.html).

 The plugin only takes one parameter:  field.
 This points to the field in the Logstash event that contains the Windows Event